kevingallagher/Major-Project-Ideas/README.md

 ## Overview

-Anxity, overthinking and stress.
-These are common health issues affecting so many people in day to day life.
+Anxiety, overthinking and stress.
+These are common health issues affecting so many people in day to day life and more commonly now in school life.
 Having a place to just keep track of your emotions without feeling judged or obliged to alter them can be useful.
 Think of it as a smart journal or a pocket counsellor.

-A series of simple “how are you feeling today?” questions to answer at the end of the day and a little reflection.
-Something that made you smile, a thought that got you thinking, or a mood you felt went it started raining.
+A series of simple questions to answer at the end of the day to encourage a little reflection.
+Something that made you smile, a thought that got you thinking, or a mood you felt, what you felt when it started raining or even just “how are you feeling today?”.
 Learning to reflect and be aware is key to understanding where your feeling are coming from.
 Over time, either weekly or monthly, you can view your collected data.
 This little time of reflection your can become easier to understand clouded emotions.
 This app can be synced to your Smart watch to monitor sleep, or with other mindfulness app such as myfitnesspal to track your eating habits and exercise.